Definition

 1. social media feeds - example: Facebook, Twitter, Instagram

-You know how it is: you're scrolling through your timeline and just want to see what your friends are up to or what new photos have been uploaded.
-This is where Infinite Scrolling is worth its weight in gold!
-The new posts load automatically, and you don't have to keep clicking on a "Show more" button.
-You stay in the scrolling flow, so to speak.
+You probably know the situation: You're scrolling through your timeline and just want to see what your friends are up to or what new photos have been uploaded.
+This is where infinite scrolling is worth its weight in gold!
+The new posts load automatically and you don't have to keep clicking on a "Show more" button.
+You stay in the "scroll flow", so to speak.

 2. online stores - example: Zalando, Amazon (partially)

-When you're looking for a new pair of shoes, you don't want to have to click "Next Page" every time, do you?
-That's what Infinite Scrolling is great for.
-The products just keep loading while you scroll through the selection.
-But beware: some users also like having the option to jump to a specific page, so use it wisely.
+If you're looking for a new pair of shoes, you don't want to have to click on "Next page" every time, do you?
+That's exactly what Infinite Scrolling is great for.
+The products simply continue to load while you scroll through the selection.
+But beware: some users also like it when they have the option to jump to a specific page, so use it wisely.

 3. news and blog feeds - example: Medium